Understand your company's position and learn more about the options available

 In that case, you have a decision to make.
 You can strike it off or close it via a Members’ Voluntary Liquidation.

-You can apply for Strike Off online or by submitting form DS01 to Companies House and paying a small fee (currently less than £50).
+You can apply for Strike Off online or by submitting form DS01 to Companies House and paying a small fee.

 To be eligible for Strike Off, your company must not: